Is control of type I error rate needed in Bayesian clinical trial designs?: A rule for stopping the trial early with an inconclusive result

 \section{A rule for stopping the trial early with an inconclusive result}

 The sequential scheme presented in Section \ref{section:no:2} offers much flexibility in running a clinical trial, and especially compared to traditional designs using a fixed sample size.
-However, it may well be that neither $\bftau_e \leq N_{\max}$ nor $\bftau_f \leq N_{\max}$ can be established for even relatively large values of $N_{\max}$.
+However, it may well be that neither efficacy nor futility can be established for even relatively large values of $N_{\max}$.
 This is quite likely to be the case if the true success rate of the experimental arm is slightly higher than that of the control, but not by the required MID margin $\Delta$.

-This calls for an option, in which there would be a possibility for stopping the trial "early" at times $n < N_{\max} $ when neither $d_e$ nor $d_f$ have so far been concluded and the chances of reaching either one before $N_{\max}$ appear thin.
-For this, like many other works earlier (e.g., \textcite{johns1999use}, \textcite{dmitrienko2006bayesian}, \textcite{lee2008predictive}, \textcite{saville2014utility} and \textcite{https://doi.org/10.1002/sim.7685}), we apply ideas from decision theory and predictive inference.
-Our criterion for early stopping is similar to that employed in \textcite{cheng2005bayesian}, but differs from it markedly in error control, which in \cite{cheng2005bayesian} is based on frequentist principles.
+This calls for an option, in which there would be a possibility for stopping the trial "early" at times $\sigma_n < N_{\max} $ when neither $d_e$ nor $d_f$ have so far been concluded and the chances of reaching either one before $N_{\max}$ appear thin.
+For this, like many other works earlier (e.g., \cite{johns1999use}, \cite{dmitrienko2006bayesian}, \cite{lee2008predictive}, \cite{saville2014utility} and \cite{https://doi.org/10.1002/sim.7685}), we apply ideas from decision theory and predictive inference.
+Our criterion for early stopping is similar to that employed in \cite{cheng2005bayesian}, but differs from it markedly in error control, which in \cite{cheng2005bayesian} is based on frequentist principles.

 The intuition behind such a predictive reasoning is obvious: If, at a considered time $\sigma_n$, and if the trial would be continued, the predicted \textit{gains} would exceed the predicted \textit{losses}, then there is a rationale for continuing the trial past $\sigma_n$, and otherwise not.